ryanolf/node-sonos-nfc/README.md

 ## Card record format

 The cards are programmed per the instructions at [Sonos Vinyl Emulator](https://github.com/hankhank10/vinylemulator).
-One minor difference with this program compared to Vinyl Emulator is that this program turns off shuffle, repeat, and crossfade whenever new music is queued.
-This should perhaps be configurable in `usersettings.json`, but it's not yet.
-You can enable cross fade, shuffle, or repeat on a card-by-card basis by adding records to enable these features to the card.
+One minor difference with this program compared to Vinyl Emulator is that this program turns off shuffle, repeat, and crossfade whenever new music is queued by default.
+This is configurable in `usersettings.json`, you can turn off this behaviour by adding and/or setting `reset_repeat`, `reset_shuffle` and, `reset_crossfade` parameters to False.
+You can also enable cross fade, shuffle, or repeat on a card-by-card basis by adding records to enable these features to the card.

 ## Writing cards